“Education is not the filling of a bucket, it is the lighting of a fire.” William Butler Yeats (1865 – 1939)

 If they continue to misbehave, they may be asked to leave the room and do their work in an alternative environment

-If further discipline is needed, the Principal will give appropriate consequences and will inform the parents
+If further discipline is needed, the Education Management Team will give appropriate consequences and will inform the parents

 Repeat offenders will receive more severe consequences which could include suspension or expulsion from ULC as determined by the Management